-Actual Actual Budget Budget

-Expenditures by type 2017 2018 2019 2020

-Employee Compensation \$ 358,309 \$ 404,812 \$ 456,046 \$ 467,326

-Employee Benefits 159,869 212,541 216,494 219,115

-Operations 37,781 50,892 91,450 99,700

-Total Expenditures \$ 555,959 \$ 668,245 \$ 763,990 \$ 786,141

-Authorized Positions

-Erril time o 6 00 7 00 7.00 7.00
+Expenditures by type Actual 2018 Actual 2019 Budget 2020 Budget 2021 Employee Compensation \$ 404,812 \$ 456,599 \$ 467,326 \$ 479,707 Employee Benefits 212,541 216,640 219,115 221,690 Operations 50,892 47,289 99,700 99,900 Total Expenditures \$ 668,245 \$ 720,528 \$ 786,141 \$ 801,297 Authorized Positions Full-time 7.00 7.00 7.00 7.00 7.00 7.00 7.00 7.00 Skimp - - - - Part-time - - - -

 - 1. To ensure that the Procurement & Fleet Management Department's internal customers are satisfied with the quality of processes and services it provides, continuing to utilize the internal customer satisfaction survey developed in FY16 and utilized again in FY19.
-The next survey will be conducted in FY20 or FY21. - 2.
+The next survey will be conducted in FY21 or FY22. - 2.
 To ensure that the Procurement & Fleet Management Department's internal customers are properly trained in the application of the County's Procurement Rules, and the associated procurement methodologies/processes are available to them by offering targeted training sessions during the fiscal year as necessary. - 3.
 To ensure that the Procurement & Fleet Management Department's internal customers are properly trained in the application of the County's Procurement Card (P-Card) Guidelines as well as the Fuel Card Program Guidelines by offering targeted training sessions during the fiscal year as necessary. - 4.
 To ensure the Procurement & Fleet Management staff is trained in the latest purchasing technologies and protocols as instituted and distributed by NIGP (The Institute for Government Procurement) as well as payment card protocols as instituted by NAPCP. - 5.
 To finalize the implementation of the new Surplus Inventory Management System. - 6.
 To continue to develop and implement a County-wide comprehensive Fleet Management program and system to manage fleet activities.

-- 1. The internal customer satisfaction survey conducted in January/February 2019 continues to support the overall satisfaction by internal departments with the service and support provided by the Procurement and Fleet Management Department.
-The department received ratings of Excellent/Very Good by 92% of respondents on overall service and support.
-Additionally, Excellent/Very Good ratings were received on the Procurement Card program, the Requisition process, and the Sealed Bid/Proposal process from over 90% of respondents. - 2.
-System enhancements for the Contract Management system module continue to be identified in order to enhance tracking and reporting capabilities for key program elements.
+- 1. System enhancements for the Contract Management system module continue to be identified in order to enhance tracking and reporting capabilities for key program elements.
 Additional functionality was implemented in FY18 and early FY19.
-Development and capability refinements will continue over the next several years. - 3.
-Design work for the Surplus Inventory Management System was completed in late FY 18 / early FY 2019 and implementation plans are currently being finalized for the spring of 2019. - 4.
-Identified opportunities for cost saving on County-wide projects with the potential to result in annual savings for several department; implementation plans are currently being developed for this ideas. - 5.
+Development and capability refinements have continued throughout FY20. - 2.
 The Procurement & Fleet Management staff participates in NIGP educational opportunities as offered, typically on a monthly basis.
-In August of 2018, three employees attended the NIGP Annual Forum held in Nashville, TN.
-Additionally one employee attended the ETPA Fall educational event held in Pigeon Forge, TN.
-Currently two employees are actively working on the CPPB certification from NIGP and one employee is actively working on the

-CPCP from NAPCP.
-Certifications take several years of independent study before taking the required certification exams.

-- 6. The Fuel Card (Retail) Program has been implemented throughout the County.
-Documentation, program governing documents and train-the-trainer materials have been developed.
-All participating employees were trained in January 2019. - 7.
-A fleet leasing program was established in FY18 which over time is expected to improve fuel efficiency of the fleet as well reduce repair and maintenance costs.
-A majority of the FY18 vehicles were delivered in the spring of 2018 and FY 19 vehicles will be delivered in the spring of 2019.
-The plan continues with a proposed increase in the number of vehicles to be acquired in FY 20. - 8.
+Currently two employee are actively working on CPPB certification from NIGP and one employee is actively working on the CPCP from NAPCP.
+Certification takes several years of independent study before taking the required certification exams. - 3.
+P-card and The Fuel Card (Retail) Program continues throughout the County as new employees are given access to utilize these program. - 4.
+A fleet leasing program was established in FY18 which over time will improve fuel efficiency of the fleet as well reduce repair and maintenance costs.
+The third year of the leasing program continue to increase the leased fleet and surplus older, more costly to maintain vehicles.
+The plan continues with a proposed increase in the number of vehicles to be acquired in FY 21. - 5.
+Implementation was completed this year on the new processes and system for the management of the process for surplus of computers and equipment for Hamilton County. - 6.
 Initial work has been completed to identify requirements on a Fleet Management System for both County General and the HCSO.
-The purchase of a system was been included in the FY19 budget and is planned for late this fiscal year or early next.
+The system was purchased in the Spring of 2020 and implementation is in process for completion in FY2021.